thomashuffman/EventIQ/README.md

-# eventIQ
+# EventIQ

-eventIQ is a social platform designed to keep you informed about group activities and events.
-Whether it’s a pickup basketball game, a study session, or a casual hangout, eventIQ ensures you stay in the loop with real-time notifications and easy group management.
+EventIQ is a social platform designed to keep you informed about group activities and events.
+Whether it’s a pickup basketball game, a study session, or a casual hangout, EventIQ ensures you stay in the loop with real-time notifications and easy group management.

 ## Features